Project Frequently Asked Questions

 - University Housing: Transform the second floor into modern, urban loft spaces for nearly 300 students, as well as a small number of faculty and staff

-- Retail & Dining: Refresh the ground floor for various university uses plus a vibrant mix of retail and dining establishments that the public is encouraged to come and experience
+- Retail & Dining: Refresh the ground floor for various university uses plus a vibrant mix of retail, commercial and dining establishments that the public is encouraged to come and experience

 This vision for a world-class center for higher education and dynamic community gathering space has been shared with lawmakers, the Aloha Tower Development Corp., bond investors, HPU’s Board of Trustees and campus constituents.
 It has been covered widely by local media, as well as in the HPU Today magazine and the HPU ‘Ohana Today e-newsletter.
 As details evolve and are finalized, the core plan for this project remains consistent with initial announcements from university leaders in 2012.
 The plan received an endorsement by the Downtown Neighborhood Board in January 2013.

-In addition to several existing tenants who will remain operational throughout construction, HPU is in discussions with local and national retail and dining operators that have expressed an interest in becoming a tenant of the refreshed gathering space.
+Tenants Gordon Biersch, Hooters, The Cab and Star of Honolulu remain operational throughout construction.
+Also, HPU continues discussions with local and national retail, commercial and dining operators that have expressed an interest in becoming a tenant of the refreshed gathering space.

 The ATM will be an exciting centerpiece of HPU’s downtown presence and will complement HPU’s existing sites in downtown Honolulu, Kāne‘ohe, and Waimānalo.
-The plan is guided by the university’s forthcoming master plan and informed by the university’s strategic plan.
+The plan is guided by the university’s recently approved master plan and informed by the university’s strategic plan

-What were the findings from the project’s draft environmental assessment?
+What were the findings from the project's environmental assessment?

-The draft environmental assessment for ATM anticipates there will be a finding of no significant impact to the environment from the construction of the marketplace interior and subsequent operation of the property.
+The environmental assessment for ATM found no significant impact to the environment from the construction of the marketplace interior and subsequent operation of the property.
 The assessment addresses the possible effects on surface, ground and coastal waters, along with air quality and wastewater service — all of which are anticipated to have no major short- or long-term impact.
 Additionally, due to the urban setting of the project and its surrounding areas, it is anticipated there will be a finding of no increased threats to endangered species of flora or fauna.

 How will HPU minimize impact to nearby residents?

 HPU is committed to mitigating disruption to the surrounding businesses and residents during construction.
 All construction work will conform to the noise permit requirements of the City Ordinance: Monday to Friday, 7 a.m. to 6 p.m. and Saturday, 9 a.m. to 6 p.m.
 Barriers and barricades will be installed to keep the work site contained and safe.
-As construction occurs, patrons of ATM tenants Gordon Biersch Brewery, Star of Honolulu, Hooters and The Cab, as well as visitors to the Aloha Tower observation deck, will have designated access points to the property.
+As construction occurs, patrons of existing tenants, as well as visitors to the Aloha Tower observation deck, have designated access points to the property.